Frequently Asked Questions

 We work with all members of the UofL community - undergraduate and graduate students, faculty, and staff - to improve their writing projects and skills.
 We provide free, one-on-one consultations, writing resources, in-class workshops, and a comfortable place to write.
 Our consultants can work with any piece of writing, whether for a specific course or for professional or personal development.

 The University Writing Center has two locations.
 Our central location is in the Ekstrom Library on the Belknap Campus.
-We are on the third floor, just behind the elevators.
+We are on the first floor floor near the entrance on the quad side.
 We also have a location on the Health Sciences campus in the Instructional Building in Room 120.
 Distance Education students can use the Virtual Writing Center for either online chat or email responses to writing projects.

 We encourage writers to make several appointments throughout the course of a writing project.
 It can be helpful to make an appointment before you start writing to work on ideas and organization.
 You can make up to three face-to-face appointments per week.
 You may request the same consultant for multiple appointments.
 You may not make back-to-back appointments.
 Distance education students may make one Virtual Writing Center appointment per week.